SciCompKL/CoDiPack/documentation/design/TapeInterfaces.md

 Since the full tape interface is quite cumbersome to implement for a new tape development.
 It is most of the time enough to just implement a subset of the interfaces for a working tape implementation.
 For reverse tapes the minimum required functionality is defined in the codi::ReverseTapeInterface.
-A development tutorial on how to implement a simple reverse tape with the functionality available in CoDiPack is provided int TODO: ref.
+A development tutorial on how to implement a simple reverse tape with the functionality available in CoDiPack is provided in \ref Developer_Simple_Tape.

 The list of all interfaces currently defined in CoDiPack is:
  - Internal: